 Key Area: 1b - SACRE meetings How purposeful, inclusive, representative and effective are SACRE meetings?
 Requires improvement/struggling A SACRE in this position would: not hold regular meetings, if they meet at all.
 Any meeting held is purely to demonstrate that the LA has allowed SACRE to meet.
 Developing A SACRE with developing practice would: hold meetings regularly with: routine administrative arrangements appropriate distribution of agendas and papers Business is dealt with in a prompt and orderly way.
 There is limited opportunity for SACRE members to contribute to the work apart from attending meetings.
 Business tends to be focused solely on routine statutory requirements.
 Established A SACRE with established practice would: have good attendance where all four committees are well represented and meetings are quorate.
 Agendas and papers are distributed well in advance ensuring all members have time to consider them carefully, consulting when relevant their representing/sponsoring bodies.
 There are some opportunities for teachers and representatives of faith and worldview communities to be invited to share their work.
 Meetings are well managed with strong contributions from a wide range of members.
-Meetings move beyond routine matters to consider wider issues about the quality of RE and CW. &lt; Advanced A SACRE with advanced practice would: have SACRE members contributing to the development of the agenda and strategic development plan.
+Meetings move beyond routine matters to consider wider issues about the quality of RE and CW. < Advanced A SACRE with advanced practice would: have SACRE members contributing to the development of the agenda and strategic development plan.
 Meetings will be lively and purposeful with a wide variety of contributions focused on the major priorities for improvement in schools.
 Teachers and representatives of faith and worldview communities regularly attend and participate fully in meetings, sharing their experience and insights.
 Meetings are held in a variety of venues, including council venues, local places of worship and schools.
 Procedures have been put in place so that meaningful contact can be made with and between members outside of SACRE meetings.
 Where are we and where do we find evidence to support this?
-Updated June 2024 Purposeful meetings with a focus on improving the quality of curriculum, teaching and assessment in RE and supporting schools in all contexts to meet their statutory duties in relation to RE and collective worship.
-Agendas and papers published in advance through member services to meet requirements of public meetings and circulated to all SACRE members.

-Key Area: 1c - Membership and l training To what extent is the membership of SACRE able to fulfil SACRE's purpose?
+Key Area: 1c - Membership and training To what extent is the membership of SACRE able to fulfil SACRE's purpose?
 Requires improvement/struggling A SACRE in this position would: have no membership list.
 SACREs constitution is not fit for purpose and needs revision.
 The Local Authority struggles to fill all places on SACRE, SACRE members have no regular training provided.
 Developing A SACRE with developing practice would: have a membership that fulfils the basic statutory obligations.
 Arrangements to fill vacancies are not always pursued effectively.
 There are limited induction and training opportunities for SACRE members. ~ Established A SACRE with established practice would: have an active membership that strongly reflects the diversity of the wider religious/worldview and professional community.
 There is regular induction training and processes for new members.
 There are good opportunities for SACRE members to participate in training activities.
 Advanced A SACRE with advanced practice would: make good use of co-option to ensure membership of the SACRE is well informed and is highly representative of the diversity of the local community.
 There is a strong and co-ordinated programme of induction, and training opportunities for SACRE members.
 There are robust systems in place for succession planning for members and SACRE roles.
-Where are we and where do we find evidence to support this?
-Local programme of induction has been developed included induction checklist, new materials and access to NASACRE training.
-Training for SACRE members is available through NASACRE but again could develop a more local flavour. s to
+All 4 groups are actively represented and school representation has strengthened.
+Recruitment of new members has been more active recently and membership is developing but there is more to do ensure wider representation that actively represents local demographics.
+We take advantage of the induction sessions provided by NASACRE but need to develop local induction to support new members.
+Training for SACRE members is available through NASACRE but again could develop a more local flavour.
+Handbook needs updating to reflect the new Agreed Syllabus.
+D